-DSL: Formaldehyde, titanium dioxide, polymeric diphenylmethane diisocyanate and paraffin wax are on the DSL.
+DSL: Formaldehyde resin, polymeric diphenylmethane diisocyanate, polyisocyanurate foam and paraffin wax are on the DSL.

 OSHA: Wood products are not hazardous under the criteria of the federal OSHA Hazard Communication Standard 29 CFR 1910.1200.
-However, wood and resin dust generated by sawing, sanding or machining these products are considered hazardous.
-Workplace exposure to formaldehyde is specifically regulated under 29 CFR 1910.1048.
+However, dust generated by sawing, sanding or machining these products is considered hazardous.